 Keeping consumers informed regarding data collection and their privacy rights is a major component of the CCPA.
 Once a business has finished its data map, it will need to make some changes to its privacy notices.
 Fortunately, this is usually a pretty straightforward process.

 As noted in the previous section, even internal data collection from employees and job applicants is covered by the CCPA.
-While consumers in these groups don’t have the right to submit privacy requests, e.g., a request to delete, businesses do have to inform them what personal information is being collected and for what purpose.
+A business must disclose what personal information it is collecting and for purposes it is used.
 This notice must be given at or before the point of collection (e.g., in the job application or employment agreement).

-These businesses must also post a clear and conspicuous “Do Not Sell My Personal Information” link on their homepage.
+These businesses must also post a clear and conspicuous “Do Not Sell or Share My Personal Information” link on their homepage.
 The link should send consumers to this notice.

 With all the necessary privacy notices out the way, the final component of CCPA compliance is responding to privacy requests from consumers.
 Businesses should already have a plan in place for handling these requests before they ever receive one.
 Going through a few trial runs will help identify any gaps in the system and ensure that requests can be processed in a timely manner.